suchmememanyskill/OpenCentauri/docs/software/updates.md

 The Centauri Carbon during startup checks [an endpoint on chituiot.com](https://mms.chituiot.com/mainboardVersionUpdate/getInfo.do7?machineType=ELEGOO%20Centauri%20Carbon&machineId=0&version=1.1.0&lan=en&firmwareType=1) to check if a new firmware update is available.

-!!! question "Speculation"
-    These firmware updates seem to be encrypted (very high entropy).

-    I suspect, looking at the coredump, that the result after decryption is a bz2 archive.

 ## Updating locally (via USB)

-1. Download a firmware from one of the packageUrl's below.
+1. Download a firmware from one of the packageUrl's in the [Firmware update archive](#firmware-update-archive) section.
 2. Rename the just downloaded file to `update.bin`.
 3. Plug in a USB thumb drive and put `update.bin` on the root of the USB.
 4. Plug the USB into the Centauri Carbon and power it on.